How do I know if I need to register my event with the Office of Risk Management and Compliance?

 Is there a deadline for registration?

-The Child Protection Registration Form and the Staff Information Form must be submitted four weeks in advance to allow time for completion of applicable training and background checks.
+The Child Protection Registration Form must be submitted four weeks prior to the start date of the program to allow time for completion of applicable training and background checks.

 What if I do not submit the required paperwork within the four-week period?